duanestorey/Hifi-Amplifier/PCBs/AURORA/Microprocessor/readme.md

 # Microprocessor Board

 The heart of the amplifier is this microprocessor board based on the ESP32 WROOM 32 IC.
+Now supports a HAT.

 ## Version History